connerCpowell/DSASeqUtils/README.md

 ```

 # Usage
-All command line utilities can will show help message if run with no arguments, or if the -h flag is specified.
+All command line utilities will show help message if run with no arguments, or if the -h flag is specified.

 ## Genomic Gap Analysis

 ### gap_stats.py
 ```
+___________
+Description:
 Command line utility for analyzing gaps in a fasta file.
 One file can be analyzed, or up to 3 can be compared.
 Use this tool to compare a genome assembly pre and post gap filling with tools such as PBJelly.
+_____
 Usage:
 python gap_stats.py [options] <sequence1.fasta> <sequence2.fasta> <sequence3.fasta>
-    Options
+    OPTIONS:
     -m        Save a matplotlib gap length histogram in current working directory.
               * Requires matplotlib to be installed * -p        Write a plain text file of all gap lengths in current working directory for use as input into other statistical analysis software.
     -b        Make a gap bed file for each input fasta.
     -h        Print help message.
 ```

 ## Genomic Ambiguity Analysis